in Roofnest Tips & Features / by Tim Nickles

-- More floor area: Because they fold out from the footprint on your roof, these tents often have more floor area when deployed, and can sleep more people.
+A soft shell model typically allows more living space, and can accommodate more people.
+Because they fold out from the footprint on your roof, these tents often have more floor area when deployed, and can sleep more people.
 If you have a family of four, this can be a critical pro.

-- Provides shade: When deployed, there is space underneath the extended tent which can provide shade and protection.
+When deployed, there is space underneath the extended tent which can provide shade and protection.
 The caveat is that if you have a smaller car, this becomes a con — the space becomes unusable and it makes it harder to get in your car if you need anything.

-- Significantly taller footprint on top of your car, both in weight and aerodynamics: Most soft shell roof top tents are tall and blocky when closed, which affects gas mileage, road noise, and overall appearance on top of your car much more than a hard shell roof top tent.
+Most soft shell roof top tents are tall and blocky when closed, which affects gas mileage, road noise, and overall appearance on top of your car much more than a hard shell roof top tent.

-- Not waterproof: A soft shell roof top tent is made from fabric, meaning it’s not as waterproof as a Roofnest, which is made from plastic and/or fiberglass.
+A soft shell roof top tent is made from fabric, meaning it’s not as waterproof as a Roofnest, which is made from plastic and/or fiberglass.

-- Noisier in the wind: Soft shell roof top tents have fabric and poles, leading to inevitable flapping in the wind despite best efforts to secure everything.
+Soft shell roof top tents have fabric and poles, leading to inevitable flapping in the wind despite best efforts to secure everything.

 Hard Shell Roof Top Tents